whopperprinting/LayerLapse/docs/diy-build-guide.md

 **Disclosure:** Some links below are Amazon affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Using these links helps support the project at no extra cost to you.

 This guide will help you build your own basic version of the LayerLapse timelapse trigger using off-the-shelf parts.
+To get the plug & play LayerLapse, [visit my website!](https://whopperprinting.com/products/layerlapse)

 ## 🔌 What You Need